hashicorp/terraform-provider-azurerm/website/docs/r/extended_location_custom_location.html.markdown

 * `location` - (Required) Specifies the Azure location where the Custom Location should exist.
 Changing this forces a new Custom Location to be created.

-* `namespace` - (Required) Specifies the namespace of the Custom Location.Changing this forces a new Custom Location to be created.
+* `namespace` - (Required) Specifies the namespace of the Custom Location.
+Changing this forces a new Custom Location to be created.

 * `cluster_extension_ids` - (Required) Specifies the list of Cluster Extension IDs.